taylorarthur/voteraccess/Readme.md

 of the color, which is the only component of black and white signals, is kept separate, and all of the color information is encoded into two additional channels (U & V).
-The result is that, for any fixed level of Y, the YUV color space is a plane of 4 quadrants of red, fuschia, blue, and green (clockwise) with smooth gradient transitions between.
+The result is that, for any fixed level of Y, the YUV color space is a plane of 4 quadrants of red, fuchsia, blue, and green (clockwise) with smooth gradient transitions between.
 Within each quadrant, more intense colors indicate values at the extremes and duller colors indicate values closer to the middle of the range.